xuhongl/MCW-Serverless-architecture/HOL/HOL unguided - Serverless architecture.md

 In this exercise, attendees will deprovision any Azure resources that were created in support of the lab.

-### Task 1: Delete the Resource Group in which you placed your Azure resources.
+### Task 1: Delete the Resource group in which you placed your Azure resources.

--   From the Portal, navigate to the blade of your Resource Group and select Delete in the command bar at the top.
+1. From the Portal, navigate to the blade of your **Resource Group** and select **Delete** in the command bar at the top.

--   Confirm the deletion by re-typing the resource group name and selecting Delete.
+2. Confirm the deletion by re-typing the **resource group name** and selecting **Delete**.

+3. If you created a different resource group for your virtual machined, be sure to delete that as well.

+4. Optionally, delete the GitHub repository you created for this lab by selecting **settings** and then **Delete this repository** from the GitHub website.

 You should follow all steps provided *after* attending the hands-on lab.